maxwo/snmp_notifier/README.md

 It has been created to handle older monitoring and alerting systems such as Nagios or Centreon.

 Prometheus' Alertmanager sends the alerts to the SNMP notifier on its HTTP API.
 The SNMP notifier then looks for OID in the given alerts' labels.
-Each trap is sent with a unique ID, which allows, if the alert is updated or once the it is resolved, to send additional traps with updated status or data.
+Each trap is sent with a unique ID, which allows, if the alert is updated or once it is resolved, to send additional traps with updated status and data.

 ## Install